Invinsec-zz/broadbot/README.md

 That's pretty much it!
 To start using the included dashboards, point your browser to http://x.x.x.x:5601 or http://hostname:5601 (as instructed at the end of the installer).

-Broadbot ships with one 'Firewall' Dashboard, which is what you are greated with upon accessing the above URL.
+Broadbot ships with one 'Firewall' Dashboard, which is what you are greeted with upon accessing the above URL.

 The installer also ships with a predefined configuration that is expecting firewalls logs in `/var/log/firewalltype.log`.
 This can be changed if required from `/etc/logstash/firewalls.conf`